Shayangiri49/Custom-Indicator/README.md

 # Custom-Indicator
-I developed this custom cursor by using HTML | SCSS | JavaScript
+I developed this custom cursor by using HTML | CSS | JavaScript